pip-services/pip-services-docs/content/en/net/rpc/services/commandable_http_service.md

 The CommandableHttpService class allows you to create services that receive remote calls via the HTTP/REST protocol to operations automatically generated for commands defined in ICommandable components.

-Important points
+**Important points**

-- Each command is exposed as POST operation that receives all parameters in the body object.
+- Each command is exposed as a POST operation that receives all parameters in the body object.
 - Commandable services require only three lines of code to implement a robust external HTTP-based remote interface.

 #### Configuration parameters